Loggingout/SVJ/README.md

 ## Fantome Technologies

-⚠️Project In Mid Stages Of Development⚠️
+⚠️Project In Final Stages Of Development⚠️

-This is my company website.
+This is my company website for Web and Software Development.

 ## 💡Tech Stack & Frameworks